Iqrakhan1/sum_frontend/README.md

-#  Sum Calculator
+#   Calculator

-A simple web app that calculates the sum of two numbers using a backend API.
+A simple web app that calculates the result of two numbers using a backend API.

 ## 🛠️ Tech Stack
 - **Frontend**: HTML, JavaScript